SongWeiC/Contacts/README.md

 ##############################################

-here are some high level of the structure and layer of the app.
+Here are some high level of the structure and layer of the app.

 1. Contacts application uses coordinator design pattern
     - so navigate from home page, to details page, edit/add contact page, is managed by UICoordinator class.